-Our Broadening Horizons pillar exposes our students to new environments, people and cultures-- all new experiences are good experiences, as they encourage our students to dream bigger for their futures.
+Our Broadening Horizons pillar exposes our students to new environments, people and cultures - all new experiences are good experiences, as they encourage our students to dream bigger for their futures.

-- Initially, for many of our students, college admissions are a mystery, professions such as “lawyer”, “journalist” or “forensic pathologist” are obscure and they’re unfamiliar with parts of their own city, let alone the country at large.
+Initially, for many of our students, college admissions are a mystery.
+Professions such as “lawyer,” “journalist” or “forensic pathologist” are obscure and they’re unfamiliar with parts of their own city, let alone the country at large.

-- We expose our students to new experiences incrementally.
-First, our students visit local college campuses, then we take them to other venues throughout the city, including concert halls, museums, art galleries and professional sports stadiums.
+Our students visit local college campuses, then we take them to other venues throughout the city, including concert halls, museums, art galleries and professional sports stadiums.